polterguy/peeples/README.md

 # Peeples, authorization and authentication

 This is the user management module for [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
-It allows you to create, view, edit, and delete users in your Phosphorus Five installation.
-In addition to explicitly granting or denying access to objects, such as modules, files, and folders, ets.
+It allows you to create, view, edit, and delete users in your Phosphorus Five installation - In addition to explicitly granting or denying access to objects, such as modules, files, and folders, ets.

 ![alt screenshot](media/screenshot-main.png)